Kyslik/column-sortable/README.md

 {!! $users->appends(\Input::except('page'))->render() !!}
 ```

-## One To One Relation sorting + example
+## One To One Relation sorting

 #### Define HasOne relation
-In order to make relation sorting work, you have to define HasOne relation in your model in question.
+In order to make relation sorting work, you have to define **hasOne()** relation in your model in question.

 ```
 /**